-The UKCA (UK Conformity Assessed) marking will be required for many products placed on the market in Great Britain (England, Scotland and Wales).
-It covers most products that had previously required CE marking.
+The UKCA (UK Conformity Assessment) marking will be required for many products placed o the market in Great Britain (England, Scotland and Wales).
+It covers most products that had previously requires CE marking.

 At BSI we are able to work with you under our approved body status (0086) to achieve your Certification for UKCA.